+One of the CONS of Traveling Solo is the fact that it’s more expensive than traveling with a group of friends.
 Today I want to give you several travel hacks that will help you travel cheaper and longer during your solo trip, and also, share a couple of mind-boggling example results (bottom of the article).
 Many of these tips can be used in all types of solo travel.
-However, they are particularly helpful for those who are solo traveling without any type of guided tour.
+However, they are particularly helpful for those who are solo traveling without any type of organized tour.
 It all boils down to saving money by spending less money!
 Get ready to be shocked.
 Let’s get started.

 List of 18 Very Important Travel Hacks To Travel Cheaper & Longer